The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Octodad: Dadliest Catch

-Speaking of wonky physics-based games, Octodad: Dadliest Catch is truly an experience to behold.
+Speaking of wonky physics-based games, Octodad: Dadliest Catch is truly an experience.

 Released in 2014 by indie developer Young Horses, Octodad follows the story of a simple father as he goes about his daily life.

-There isn’t anything special about him, except that he’s actually a well-dressed octopus posing as a human.
+There isn’t anything special about him except that he’s a well-dressed octopus posing as a human.

-As such, he must do his best to fit in with his human wife and kids, who are unaware that he’s an octopus.
-Performing simple tasks such as turning off an alarm or throwing a ball turns out to be quite tricky, and requires a gamepad.
+As such, he must do his best to fit in with his human wife and kids, unaware that he’s an octopus.
+Performing simple tasks such as turning off an alarm or throwing a ball is tricky and requires a gamepad.

 As you may have guessed, this game’s storyline is pure comedy.
 The sequences are nonsensical, while the controls are impossible.

-Octodad is fun for all ages and a game you’ll fall in love with.
+Octodad is fun for all ages and a game you’ll love.
 There’s just something endearing about a suit-wearing octopus trying to make ends meet.

 Perhaps it’s something we can relate to in one way or another.
 At the end of the day, Ocotodad is a game we’ll never forget.